-- Rent Reporters has a sign-up fee of $94.95 and charges $9.95 for monthly credit bureau reporting as of March 2020.
+- Rent Reporters: Has a sign-up fee of $94.95 and charges $9.95 for monthly credit bureau reporting as of March 2022.
+You can also choose from an annual plan for the sign-up fee plus $7.95 per month.
 Once you sign up, Rent Reporters verifies your rental history with your landlord and then reports the tradeline to the credit bureaus.
 The service includes a copy of your credit score.
 Rent Reporters reports to TransUnion.

 Making Rent Payments

 If you enroll in a rent reporting service, make sure you understand whether you’ll continue to pay your rent directly to your landlord or whether you’ll make payments to the service provider.

 Pay your rent on time each month even when it’s not reported to the credit bureaus.
 Late payments can lead to an eviction that could ultimately land on your credit report through a collection or judgment.
 At that point, the late rent payments hurt your credit score rather than help it.